Teaching and training

 Rather than provide training as a one-off service, we aim to accompany our partners over time in ways which build capacity, facilitate shared learning and contribute to systemic change.

 In 2016/17 we partnered with the Australian Council for International Development to deliver Making Change Happen, a professional development program for emerging NGO leaders.
-This program drew on insights from complexity theory and system thinking to explore how social change happens and the implications for development practice and for leading development organisations.
 You can access the resources that were developed for this program via the Making Change Happen Resource Centre.

 |Ujjwal Krishna||The political economy of development research and policy||Chris Roche and Jasmine Kim-Westendorf (Politics).|